joshdev1/AndroidYoutubeList1/README.md

 ## notes
 Full disclosure, i have been developing on android for around 9 months and so please point out any mistakes you may see.
-I hope to build upon this in the future and improve the program such as adding a recycler view.
+I hope to build upon this in the future and improve the program such as adding a recycler view and restricting the API key.
 In the meantime i hope this is of use.